The PCB Rules and Constraints Editor dialog

 - Comment - this field displays any comment added for the rule, for example a meaningful description of what the rule is being used for.

-this Unique ID, the constraints of a rule can be edited on either the schematic or PCB side and the changes pushed through upon synchronization.
+ID, the constraints of a rule can be edited on either the schematic or PCB side and the changes pushed through upon synchronization.

 - Test Queries - click to open the Test Queries Result dialog that shows the number of objects affected by the rule taking into account rule specializations you defined.
 This allows you to see